hugogrochau/rss-feed-viewer/README.md

 * `live-server` - For live reloading during development
 * `eslint` - To have a consistent code style
 * `validator` - For validating URLs on the client side.
 Felt like it would be better and safer to use a 7k+ github stars package instead of implementing it myself
-* `sanitize-html` - For preventing XSS vulnerabilities
+* `sanitize-html` - For preventing XSS vulnerabilities.
+Also felt like it would be safer to use an established library

 ## Author
 @hugogrochau